 Some Medicare Advantage (private Medicare) plans may provide coverage benefits for health care needs when enrollees travel outside the United States.
-(Check with your plan before traveling.)
+Check with your plan before traveling.
 But those retiring overseas -- or travelers enrolled in the traditional Medicare program or whose Medicare Advantage plan does not cover foreign travel -- will need to purchase health insurance from another source.

 Medicare beneficiaries who are traveling and who have no other coverage must either buy short-term travel insurance or a Medigap policy that covers foreign emergencies.
 Medigap plans C through J offer travel emergency coverage, but the benefit applies only during the first 60 days of any trip.
 This Medigap benefit covers 80 percent of emergency care administered outside the country.
 A $250 deductible and $50,000 lifetime maximum apply.
 In addition, many travel agents and private companies offer insurance plans that will cover health care expenses incurred overseas, including evacuations.
 The State Department's Bureau of Consular Affairs provides information on medical insurance while overseas.
-See also VisaGuide.World's "Complete Guide to Obtaining Travel Insurance.
+Also, see VisaGuide.World for a Complete Guide to Obtaining Travel Insurance.